Community Grants Program - Community Projects

 All applications undergo an initial review against the eligibility requirements before the formal assessment.
 Applications that do not meet the eligibility requirements will not progress to full assessment.

 Eligible applications are then assessed by a panel convened by Baw Baw Shire Council Officers.
-The panel recommends which projects should receive funding to the Council or a group of Executive Baw Baw Shire Council who make the final decision.
+The panel recommends which projects should receive funding to the Executive Leadership Team at Baw Baw Shire Council who make the final decision.

 Assessment Criteria